-For further details of the post and to download an application pack please visit www.aclandburghley.camden.sch.uk/Job-Vacancies/ Please note: we do not accept CVs.
+For further details of the post and to download an application pack please visit www.aclandburghley.camden.sch.uk/employmentopportunities/

+Please note: we do not accept CVs.

 Acland Burghley School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-All successful candidates will be required to undergo an enhanced DBS Check.
+All successful candidates will be required to undergo an enhanced DBS Check and job offers will be subject to satisfactory online vetting checks.

-Acland Burghley School Teacher of Science Job Description and Selection Criteria
+Acland Burghley School Teacher of Design and Technology Job Description and Selection Criteria